 Whether you’re heading to the ocean or the lake, pack some basic beach toys, hats, and sunscreen, and prepare to have fun (and don’t forget the healthy snacks and water to keep them energized and hydrated).

-Enjoy your trip to the beach and please send us a postcard to tell us how it went.
+Enjoy your beach trip and please send us a postcard to tell us how it went.
 Or save a stamp and leave us a comment below; what worked and what didn’t.
-And if you have any ideas to add to our list, let us know.
+And if you have any outdoor game ideas to add to our list, let us know.

 And for 6 more creative beach activities — that don’t require any apparatus — click here.